131/docker-dspp/README.md

 # The dspp stack file: syntax and examples

-The [dspp stack file](./docs/SYNTAX_STACK_FILE.md) is a meta file written in YAML and describing how to compile the stack.
-It is in fact just a list of YAML files to merge.
+The [dspp stack file](./docs/SYNTAX_STACK_FILE.md) is classic compose file that can include / reference other ones, to compile all them in a stack.

 To add [configs](./docs/SYNTAX_CONFIGS.md) and other native Compose Spec elements to your services, follow the same rules as the services.
 Split them into individual files, reference them in your dspp stack file, and redeploy.